Xatter/PasteAnyway/README.md

 # Usage

+There are two methods to use the extension:

-The idea is you can paste into the extension's dropdown box and the extension will then 'type' the contents into input field.
+1. You can paste into the extension's dropdown box and hit 'Send'.
+The extension will then 'type' the contents into input field.
+2. There's a context menu option that appears when you right-click on any input field.
+You can select "Paste Anyway" from the context menu, and it will type the text contents of your clipboard directly into that input field.

 Safari coming soon?
+It has a way different extension mechanism

 # Installing a Browser Extension from Source Code